Minimum practice agricultural standards apply now for banana growing in the Wet Tropics.

 Under the Reef protection regulations, all banana producers in the Wet Tropics, Burdekin, Mackay Whitsunday, Fitzroy and Burnett Mary regions will be required to:

 - keep general records from 1 December 2019, for example about fertilisers applied to land

 - comply with minimum practice agricultural standards as this requirement is applied to each region over the next three years from 2021

-- obtain an environmental authority (permit) if commencing new or expanded cropping or horticulture activities on more than five hectares that do not meet the cropping history test in the Cape York, Wet Tropics, Burdekin, Mackay Whitsunday, Fitzroy and Burnett Mary regions from 1 June 2021 (deferred from 1 June 2020).
+- obtain an environmental authority (permit) if commencing new or expanded cropping or horticulture activities on five hectares or more that do not meet the cropping history test in the Cape York, Wet Tropics, Burdekin, Mackay Whitsunday, Fitzroy and Burnett Mary regions from 1 June 2021 (deferred from 1 June 2020).

 Why is the Cape York region excluded from most of the new requirements?

 Most of the requirements do not apply to existing producers in the Cape York region as the region has met its water quality targets.

-However, from 1 June 2021 (deferred from 1 June 2020), any new or expanded commercial cropping and horticulture activities in the Cape York region on more than five hectares that do not meet the cropping history test will require an environmental authority (permit) before the activity or any work takes place.
+However, from 1 June 2021 (deferred from 1 June 2020), any new or expanded commercial cropping and horticulture activities in the Cape York region on five hectares or more that do not meet the cropping history test will require an environmental authority (permit) before the activity or any work takes place.

 What records do I need to keep?

 All banana producers will be required to keep general records from 1 December 2019 and then minimum standard records as these minimum practice agricultural standards are rolled out across each region.

 Records can be in any format but must be made within three business days, kept for at least six years and be available when requested by an authorised person such as a compliance officer.